 2.2 Who Qualifies

-The vast majority of full-time and part-time workers are under workers’ compensation.
-Independent contractors and freelancers usually are not, but there are exceptions in certain states.
+Most full-time and part-time workers receive workers’ compensation.
+However, independent contractors and freelancers typically do not, although there are some exceptions in specific states.

 2.3 Drawbacks of Workers’ Comp